Skip to content

 You will not be required to keep your device offline to use an offline software wallet.
 In fact, like all software wallets, these require an internet connection to work.
 So, how do they keep your private keys offline?

-The wallet is split into two platforms; one online and the other offline.
+The wallet is split into two platforms: one online and the other offline.
 When sending crypto, the online platform generates an unsigned transaction.
-This is then moved to the offline platform, where it is signed with the private key before being moved back to the online platform.
+This is then moved to the offline platform, signed with the private key, and returned to the online platform.
 Now, as a signed transaction, it is finally broadcast to the network.

-Offline software wallets are, however, not as secure as hardware wallets.
-This is because the computer on which a software wallet is installed can itself be hacked.
-And since the keys are stored locally, the attacker may be able to get their hands on them.
+Offline software wallets, however, are not as secure as hardware wallets.
+The computer on which a software wallet is installed can itself be hacked (and it’s not that hard).
+And since the keys are stored locally, the attacker may be able to obtain them.

 Sound Wallets

-Sound wallets are a way to store your private keys by encrypting and recording them in sound files on a compact disk (CD) or vinyl record.
+Sound wallets are a way to store your private keys by encrypting and recording them on a compact disc (CD) or a vinyl record.
 Once encrypted, the keys can only be deciphered using a spectroscope.

 However, while novel, this form of cold storage is considered extreme.
-It’s also expensive since it requires the use of specialized components.
-Thus, very few people use sound wallets to store their keys.
+It’s also expensive because it requires specialized components.
+Few people use sound wallets to store their keys.

 Advantages and Disadvantages of Cold Wallets